-- To introduce an intensive design education and skill set and design thinking appropriate for an emerging graphic designer. - · To acquire a combination of proven traditional design concepts and industrystandard tools that provide the opportunity necessary to become an effective designer. - · To possess a core of knowledge that prepares students for advanced study. - To create a portfolio of work that demonstrates accepted competencies appropriate for the AFA.
+• To introduce an intensive design education and skillset and design thinking appropriate for an emerging graphic designer.

+• To acquire a combination of proven traditional design concepts and industrystandard tools that provide the opportunity necessary to become an effective designer.

+To possess a core of knowledge that prepares students for advanced study.
+To create a portfolio of work

+• To create a portion of work that demonstrates accepted competencies appropriate for the AFA.